BiDAlab/GeneticAlgorithm/README.md

 # Feature-Selector Genetic Algorithm

-This repository contains the Python implementation of a genetic algorithm developed by the BiDA Lab team.
-This algorithm was created to choose the best subset of features from a original dataset.
+This repository contains the **Python implementation of a genetic algorithm developed by the BiDA Lab team**.
+This algorithm was created to **choose the best subset of features from a original dataset**.

 ## Table of content